 Would your community group or family like to visit and use our observatory?
 It is located at the Sechelt Airport: Entrance from the airport North gate: Directions and a map can be found at the bottom of this page.
 The schedule for public viewing at our SCC Observatory can be found on our Events page on this web site.
-For 2016 the dates for public viewing are: 13 February, 12 March, 9 April, 14 May, 11 June, 9 July, 13 August, 10 September, 8 October, 12 November, and 12 December.
 Daytime hours can also be arranged for groups.
 Viewing and tours are free but donations are certainly appreciated as this helps us to maintain and operate the observatory.
-Contact us at: firstname.lastname@example.org or phone 778-458-2666 if you are interested in attending the observatory on one of those dates.
+Contact us at: email@example.com or phone 778-458-2666 if you are interested in attending the observatory on one of those dates.
 We will send you instructions.

 Parking: The photo above shows where the parking area for the observatory is.
 Parking is on the north (right hand as you enter from the North Gate) side of the road to keep it away from the observatory and the area where members set up telescopes to keep the headlights away from this area to preserve the night vision of observers.
 Do not drive down past the observatory towards the runways.
 Please observe any marker cones or tressles, they are there for everyone’s safety.

 No dogs are allowed on the observatory site.
 No food or drinks allowed in the observatory (visitors may consume beverages or snacks OUTSIDE only).